-For 2023 individual maximum awards are 100% of salary for Executive Directors.
-In 2024 the maximum award for the CEO is 200% of salary, for the Chief of Markets 125% of salary and for the CFO 100% of salary.
-Awards will be made in 2023 and 2024, and will be performance tested and vest following 31 December 2023 and 31 December 2024 respectively.
+For 2024 individual maximum awards are 200% of salary for the CEO, 125% for the Chief of Markets and 100% of salary for the CFO.
+Awards will be made in 2024 and will be performance tested and vest following 31 December 2024.
 Payment of any vested awards will be made in three tranches in the three years following the end of the performance period, subject to employment at the time of vesting; and awards will be subject to Lloyd's malus and clawback provisions, and the risk underpin adjustment applicable to the Lloyd's Incentive Plan.